bairuboinaramadevi/DeepFence/step-by-by-guide-to-run-locally.md

+Okay, here's the updated README.md focusing on VS Code, Python, and SQLiteDB.

+Markdown

 # Running Your Application Locally

 This guide provides instructions on how to set up and run this application on your local machine, specifically tailored for **VS Code**, **Python**, and **SQLiteDB**.